ericf/express-handlebars/README.md

     instead of a compiled Handlebars template function.

 * `callback`: Function to call once the template is retrieved.

+#### `loadTemplates(dirPath, options|callback, [callback])`

+Retrieves the all the templates in the specified `dirPath` and passes an object mapping the compiled templates in the form `{filename: template}` to the `callback`.

+Use `options.precompiled` to receive precompiled Handlebars templates — this is useful for sharing templates with client code.

+**Parameters:**

+* `dirPath`: String path to the directory containing Handlebars template files.

+* `[options]`: Optional object containing any of the following properties:

+  * `[cache]`: Whether cached templates can be used if it have already been requested.
+This is recommended for production to avoid necessary file I/O.

+  * `[precompiled=false]`: Whether precompiled templates should be provided, instead of a compiled Handlebars template function.

+* `callback`: Function to call once the templates are retrieved.

 #### `render(filePath, options|callback, [callback])`